-For unexpected closures caused by error conditions, a QUIC CONNECTION_CLOSE frame MUST be used.
-However, a GOAWAY MAY be sent first to provide additional detail to clients.
-If a connection terminates without a GOAWAY frame, the last stream identifier is effectively the highest possible stream identifier (as determined by QUIC's MAX STREAM ID).
+If a connection terminates without a GOAWAY frame, the last Stream ID is effectively the highest possible Stream ID (as determined by QUIC's MAX STREAM ID).

 An endpoint MAY send multiple GOAWAY frames if circumstances change.
 For instance, an endpoint that sends GOAWAY without an error code during graceful shutdown could subsequently encounter an error condition.
 The last stream identifier from the last GOAWAY frame received indicates which streams could have been acted upon.
-Endpoints MUST NOT increase the value they send in the last stream identifier, since the peers might already have retried unprocessed requests on another connection.
+A server MUST NOT increase the value they send in the last Stream ID, since clients might already have retried unprocessed requests on another connection.

 A client that is unable to retry requests loses all requests that are in flight when the server closes the connection.
-A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last stream identifier set to the current value of QUIC's MAX_STREAM_ID and SHOULD NOT increase the MAX STREAM ID thereafter.
+A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last Stream ID set to the current value of QUIC's MAX_STREAM_ID and SHOULD NOT increase the MAX_STREAM_ID thereafter.
 This signals to the client that a shutdown is imminent and that initiating further requests is prohibited.
-After allowing time for any in-flight requests (at least one round-trip time), the server MAY send another GOAWAY frame with an updated last stream identifier.
+After allowing time for any in-flight requests (at least one round-trip time), the server MAY send another GOAWAY frame with an updated last Stream ID.
 This ensures that a connection can be cleanly shut down without losing requests.